Cuomo announces $18.5 million investment in MS-13 fight

-BRENTWOOD, Long Island (WABC) --Governor Andrew Cuomo on Wednesday announced another major effort aimed at stopping the violent MS-13 gang on Long Island.
+BRENTWOOD, Long Island (WABC) --New York Governor Andrew Cuomo announced Wednesday the allocation of $18.5 million in next year's state budget to cut off the rise of MS-13 gang involvement on Long Island.

 Cuomo says just locking them up is not the answer.